AlexMeyer-Gohde/AlexMeyer-Gohde.github.io/content/publication/meyer-gohde-2019/index.md

   pricing facts are associated with a high level of model uncertainty in the long run risk environment of Bansal and Yaron (2004).
 tags:
+- Model uncertainty
+- Robust control
+- Recursive preferences
-- Model uncertainty; Robust control; Recursive preferences; Equity premium puzzle;
+- Equity premium puzzle
-  Tsallis entropy
+- Tsallis entropy
+- risk premium
 ---